Labros Filippou is a Los Angeles-New York based multi-disciplinary artist, born in Karditsa, Greece.

 Throughout his career,

-Labros has given lectures, seminars, concerts and performances for universities, philanthropic organizations, schools for children with special needs, rehabilitation programs, and is always open to new collaborations with organizations and groups of people for whom the vision of free expression in life and on stage equals life itself.
+Labros has given lectures, seminars, concerts and performances for universities, philanthropic organizations, schools for children with special needs, rehabilitation programs, and is always open to new collaborations with organizations and groups of people for whom the vision of free expression equals life itself.